-- 3.5.6.1 The VA will notify the CA within ten (10) working days of receipt of application. - 3.5.6.2 The VA will review the application and request any missing information within thirty (30) working days.

-3.5.6.3 Non-Basic applications will go through the Technical Validation process unless the VA concludes that they require no further level of involvement based solely on review of the application.
-In this case the VA may proceed directly to the issuance of its validation approval (reference paragraph 3.5.8.5).
+- 3.5.6.1 The VA will notify the CA within ten (10) working days of receipt of application. - 3.5.6.2 ANAC, as the VA, will advise the applicant of the applicable fees within ten (10) working days of receipt of the application package.
+Upon receipt of payment of any applicable fees, ANAC, as the VA, will begin working on the validation project. - 3.5.6.3 The VA will review the application and request any missing information within thirty (30) working days of receipt of the application. - 3.5.6.4 Non-basic applications will go through the Technical Validation process unless the VA concludes that they require no further level of involvement based solely on review of the application and receipt of applicable fees.
+In this case, the VA may proceed directly to the issuance of its validation approval (reference paragraph 3.5.8.5).